fab-log/openTicket/README.md

 ![app screenshot](https://github.com/fab-log/openTicket/blob/5fa10f0c770169fe12120c2c00348b4b5927312d/public/pix/screenshotApp.webp)

 **openTicket** runs as a browser based web application.
-It includes user management, creating and editing tasks, adding subtasks and much more.
-Its innovative design displaying tasks as bubbles provides a unique look and feel.
+It includes user management, creating and editing tasks, checklists, and notes.
+Its innovative design displaying tasks as bubbles combined with intelligent sorting provides a unique look and feel.
 Due do a highly responsive layout it works on any screen size.
 Some filtering and sorting options are only available on large screens, though.

-To navigate within the app, use the in app buttons only as the browser's 'back button' or similar gestures will make you leave the app.
-Reloading the page triggers a logout unless you checked the 'remember me' checkbox.
+### Features

+- Tasks
+- Checklists
+- Notes
+- Table or bubble mode
+- Customisable due date, priority, and color
+- Elements can be converted, e.g. a task can be converted into a checklist
+- Intelligent sorting based on priority an due date
+- Filtering and sorting options (in table mode)
+- Integrated search
+- UI available in English and German
+- Dark and light mode

 ### Beta